Chiral Graviton Modes in Fermionic Fractional Chern Insulators: Graviton lattice operators

 \subsection{Numerical spectrum evaluation}

 In order to probe the spectral content of the operators described so far and detect the graviton-modes on microscopic models, we will calculate spectral functions for the operators defined as

-where $O$ is either the lattice stress tensor (subscript $s$) defined in Eq.~\ref{eq:op_s} or the density-density quadrupolar (subscript $nn$) operator given by Eq.~\ref{eq:definition_Onn}, $\ket{n}$ are many-body eigenstates, $E_n$ their energies, and $2\eta$ the full-width-half-maximum (FWHM) of the Lorentzian broadening used for the delta function.
+where $O$ is either the lattice stress tensor (subscript $s$) defined in Eq.~\eqref{eq:op_s} or the density-density quadrupolar (subscript $nn$) operator given by Eq.~\eqref{eq:definition_Onn}, $\ket{n}$ are many-body eigenstates, $E_n$ their energies, and $2\eta$ the full-width-half-maximum (FWHM) of the Lorentzian broadening used for the delta function.
 The normalization $\mathcal{N}_-$ is with respect to the negative chirality, and is defined as:

 with $\Lambda_{lb}$ a cutoff that selects weight in the lowest band.
 Note that as $O$ is an extensive operator, $\mathcal{N}_-$ will be extensive.
 Instead of directly calculating each eigenstate $\ket{n}$, which can be challenging if $n$ is large, we will use different methods.
 For all ED spectra, we will use the Lanczos continued-fraction method \cite{ED_spectralfunctions_koch,Weisse_rmp2008_kpm} to directly access the spectral function in Eq. (\ref{eq:IO_definition}) as the imaginary part of a Green's function, where $\eta$ naturally enters as an imaginary shift of the frequency $\omega$.

 Further, as detailed in App. \ref{sec:app_edtricks}, we crucially average over different ground states and twisted boundary conditions on the torus in order to reduce finite size effects and obtain smooth spectra.
 In MPS simulations, the spectrum is obtained via the Fourier transform of such time-ordered Green's function:

 The bracket $\langle \bullet \rangle$ denotes the expectation value on the ground state.
 To compute the time-ordered Green's function, we first obtain the ground state via DMRG~\cite{White1992,White1993}, then time evolve $O^\pm |G\rangle$ using TDVP~\cite{Haegeman2011,Haegeman2016}.
 Note here that the resolution of the spectra is not only controlled by $\eta$ but also by the total evolution time $T$.
 We will always use $T\gtrsim2\eta^{-1}$ such that, at fixed $\eta$, the result does not depend on $T$.
-Further details of the MPS implementation and convergence test are discussed in Appendix~\ref{sec:appD}.
+Further details of the MPS implementation and convergence test are discussed in App.\ref{sec:appD}.

+We also examine the operator dependence of the spectrum in App. \ref{sec:app_fG}.
+The graviton peak in the negative chirality sector is robust.
+The chirality of the signal is also clear, albeit demonstrating modest operator-dependent behavior; the peak energy is stable.